learning-software-engineering/learning-software-engineering.github.io/Topics/Product_Management/Product_Management_vs_Product_Ownership.md

 ## What are a Product Manager's responsibilities?

-In larger organizations, product managers are embedded within teams of specialists.
+In larger organizations, PMs are embedded within teams of specialists.
 Researchers, analysts, and marketers help gather input, while developers and designers manage the day-to-day execution, draw up designs, test prototypes, and find bugs.
-These product managers have more help, but they also spend more time aligning the stakeholders behind a specific vision.
+These PMs have more help, but they also spend more time aligning the stakeholders behind a specific vision.

-Product Managers at smaller organizations spend less time getting everyone to agree, but more time doing the hands-on work that comes with defining a vision and seeing it through.
+PMs at smaller organizations spend less time getting everyone to agree, but more time doing the hands-on work that comes with defining a vision and seeing it through.

-In general, a good product manager will spend their time on a handful of tasks such as:
+In general, a good PM will spend their time on a handful of tasks such as:
 * Understanding and representing user needs.
 * Monitoring the market and developing competitive analyses.
 * Defining a vision or roadmap for a product